 In cases where a public figure is involved, such as the Prajwal Revanna videos or the case of the Abhishek Manu Singhvi sex video from 2011, there may be political motivations behind circulating such content.
 The non-financial motives that drive the circulation of IBSA content include but are not limited to voyeurism, revenge for a real or perceived wrong, so-called vigilantism (say, exposing adultery, or someone’s identity as queer), intimidating and/ or controlling the victim-survivor, or taking pleasure in another’s pain.

-1. The impacts of victims are grave and life-changing
+1. The impact on victims is grave and life-changing

 A significant amount of academic research (e.g. Huber, A. (2023).
 ‘A shadow of me old self’: The impact of image-based sexual abuse in a digital society.
 International Review of Victimology, 29(2), 199-216. https://doi.org/10.1177/02697580211063659) and practitioner knowledge shows that the impacts on victim-survivors are continuous, grave and life-changing and on par with experiences of offline sexual abuse and violence.The ramifications include but are not limited to termination from employment, expulsion from school/college, social isolation, eviction from home, abandonment by family, partners or friends, shaming and humiliation.
 Many consider suicide.
 In the case of circulation of videos of rape or sexual assault, the original act being that of violence, it sets up a relentless cycle of retraumatisation and revictimisation.
 IBSA also puts victim-survivors at risk of further abuse, violence and harassment.
 Some victims of Prajwal Revanna are already experiencing this, according to the news reports cited above.